-The AD6688 digital outputs can interface with custom application specific ICs (ASICs) and field-programmable gate array (FPGA) receivers, providing superior switching performance in noisy environments.
-Single point-to-point network topologies are recommended with a single differential $100~\Omega$ termination resistor placed as close to the receiver inputs as possible.
+The AD9208 digital outputs can interface with custom ASICs and field programmable gate array (FPGA) receivers, providing superior switching performance in noisy environments.
+Single point-to-point network topologies are recommended with a single differential 100 $\Omega$ termination resistor placed as close to the receiver inputs as possible.